Maharashtra National Law University, Mumbai

+Courses

 MNLU Mumbai offers a five-year integrated B.A LL.B.(Hons.) programme and LL.M.
 Programmes.
-Students have to qualify for CLAT to secure admission to UG or PG.
-Admissions are through Common Law Admission Test.
-There 100 seats filled up by CLAT and 20 supernumerary seats are reserved for Foreign National/ NRI/ NRI Sponsored.
-Two supernumerary seats are reserved for Permanent Residents of Jammu and Kashmir.
+Students have to qualify CLAT to secure admission to the UG or PG courses offered by the university.
+Admissions at NLU Mumbai are through Common Law Admission Test (CLAT) considered one among the Top-10 toughest entrance examinations in India / Country.
+100 seats are filled up by CLAT and 20 supernumerary seats are reserved for Foreign National/ NRI/ NRI Sponsored quota, Two supernumerary seats are reserved for permanent residents of Jammu and Kashmir.

+Administration

 Chief Justice of India is the Chancellor of the university and Bhavani Prasad Panda was the founder Vice Chancellor (VC) of the university.
 As of December 2024 Prof.(Dr.) Dilip Ukey is the VC.

-Students have performed well in various fields like: Literary and Debating Competitions, Cultural Competitions, Moot Court Competitions, Alternate Dispute Resolution Competitions.
+Students have performed well in various fields such as: literary and debating competitions, cultural competitions, moot court competitions, alternate dispute resolution competitions.